-To be able to have open communication is an essential part of the building process and can be a determining factor between a pleasant or unpleasant building experience.
+Open communication is an essential part of the building process.
 With the absence of good client to builder communication, you may find the following:

-- When regular progress updates are not being provided, this causes changes to cost and time frame to not be discussed and a lack of transparency.
+- When regular progress updates are not being provided, this causes a lack of transparency.

-- Not feeling confident about what the end product will be, which heightens levels of stress and uncertainty about what is taking place on your dream custom home.
+- Not feeling confident about the end product, which heightens levels of stress and uncertainty towards your dream custom home.

-- If no cost-saving or alternate options are provided or discussed, this will lead to going over your ideal budget which may have been avoidable.
+- If no cost-saving or alternate options are provided or discussed, this can lead to going over your ideal budget which may have been avoidable.

 Before tackling this project, there may be some doubts about if the job is being completed with precision.
 Some of the worries that may cross your mind and their potential consequences are:

-- Not having accurate drawings or details, means that you have not been shown the best depiction of what your new home will look like and include.
+- Not having accurate drawings can indicate that you have not been shown the best depiction of your new home.

-- When tradespeople working on your property are not qualified or experienced, this will result in their work being redone as it is not up to standard, wasting time and money.
+- When tradespeople working on your property are not qualified or experienced, this may result in their work being redone.

-- If a detailed site inspection has not completed before the commencement of works, this will cause the drawing to be changed later in the process as it is not suitable for the land and project.
+- Without a detailed site inspection before the commencement of works, drawings may need to be changed later in the process.

 Building your new home should be an exciting process, especially when left in the hands of a professional and experienced builder.
-The final fear that may be felt by those who are choosing to build their dream home is missing the red flags indicating you are working with a financially unstable building company:
+The final fear is missing the red flags indicating you are working with a financially unstable building company:

 - By not speaking to previous clients, you play the risk of missing valuable information about if the builder has shown signs of not being financially stable.

-- When a quote is much cheaper than others received, this means they potentially have missed details or will have unexpected charges later in the process.
+- When a quote is much cheaper than others received, this potentially can have unexpected charges later in the process.

 - If you haven’t checked the builder’s experience or previous work, the company may have only completed smaller projects and is not in a position financially to complete your job.

-With over 20 years of experience, the team at ATN Constructions are all about helping you make informed decisions when it comes to your dream home.
+With over 20 years of experience, the team at ATN Constructions are all about helping you make informed decisions for your dream home.